 Reno has a lot to offer from the university to its proximity to Lake Tahoe.
-Midtown, a once neglected but now thriving area, is one of Reno’s many staples.
-Midtown has recently been revived and it has something to offer for everyone: retail, food, drink, lifestyle spaces, and various services.
-There are a plethora of small businesses confined in this area making for a unique experience.
-Only a small portion of businesses in Midtown are located in large commercial spaces, while the vast majority are renovated homes and unique structures.
+Midtown, a once-neglected area, is now a thriving area and one of Reno’s many staples.
+Midtown has recently been revived, and it has something to offer for everyone: retail, food, drink, lifestyle spaces, and various services.
+There are a plethora of small businesses confined in this area, making for a unique experience.
+Only a small portion of businesses in Midtown are located in large commercial spaces, while the vast majority are in renovated homes and unique structures.

-This area is extremely popular amongst all ages, and due to its popularity, traffic and parking have shown to be difficult.
-If you have ever walked through Midtown, you may have noticed sidewalks that are half the size of normal ones, deteriorating pavement and a lack of adequate lighting.
-Due to the face that this is an enormously successful area, renovations are underway to make Midtown more accessible.
+This area is trendy amongst all ages.
+Due to its popularity, traffic and parking have shown to be difficult.
+If you have ever walked through Midtown, you may have noticed sidewalks that are half the size of normal ones, deteriorating pavement, and a lack of adequate lighting.
+Due to the fact that this is an enormously successful area, renovations are underway to make Midtown more accessible.

 The University of Nevada, Reno is home to approximately 20,000 students and has grown tremendously over the last few years.
 The university has opened three new dormitories since 2012, two of which PK Electrical has worked on (Living Learning Community and Great Basin Hall).
-There have been other improvements to the campus including new buildings and updates to infrastructure.
-The school and surrounding areas are growing quickly, and the university is trying to keep up with the demand.
-The university’s master plan includes various components to improve these areas.
-Some of the components of the master plan include the University District, increased transportation, new buildings, maintaining the history and character of the campus, as well as the Virginia Street RAPID Expansion.
+There have been other improvements to the campus, including new buildings and updates to infrastructure.
+The school and surrounding areas are growing quickly, and the university is trying to keep up with demand.
+The university’s Master Plan includes various components to improve these areas.
+Some of the elements of this Master Plan include the University District, increased transportation, new buildings, maintaining the history and character of the campus, and the Virginia Street RAPID Expansion.

-What Exactly is the Virginia Street Bus RAPID Transit Extension Project?
+What is the Virginia Street Bus RAPID Extension Project?

-PK Electrical is working on the lighting design for this project.
-It will include plans showing existing and proposed locations of street and pedestrian zone lights along the entire corridor as well as electrical service point locations.
-All street lighting will be per the City of Reno standards.
-The street lighting will be coordinated with UNR and their master plan for the project area north of I-80.
-The Midtown portion of this project we are specifying decorative poles and light while the university portion of the project will have standard poles and light fixtures.
+PK Electrical is performing on the lighting design for this project.
+It will include plans showing existing and proposed locations of street and pedestrian zone lights along the entire corridor and electrical service point locations.
+All street lighting will be per the City of Reno standards in coordination with UNR and their Master Plan for the project areas north of I-80.
+For the Midtown portion of this project, we are specifying decorative poles and light fixtures while the university portion of the project will have standard poles and light fixtures.
 We are providing lighting calculations for the corridor to verify the lighting levels and confirm fixture placements.
-The lighting calculations do not include ambient light cast by the businesses along Virginia and are based on street and pedestrian lighting only.
+The lighting calculations do not include ambient light cast by the businesses along Virginia Street and are based on street and pedestrian lighting only.

 What Areas Will Be Affected?

-Can You Still go to Midtown and the Areas Surrounding the University During Construction?
+Can You Still Go to Midtown and Areas Surrounding the University During Construction?

 Yes!
 The RTC encourages people to come and visit Midtown and the university.
 They have implemented signage for Midtown and university businesses as well as business support programs to incentivize visits to these areas.
-Some of the support services include but are not limited to gift card distributions, advertisements for retailers and coordinated activities.
-Don’t let this construction deter you from going and supporting small and local businesses in Midtown or around the university!
+Some support services include but are not limited to gift card distributions, advertisements for retailers, and coordinated activities.
+Don’t let this construction deter you from supporting small and local businesses in Midtown or around the university!

 For more information or updates on construction for the Virginia Street RAPID Expansion project, please visit the project website.

-PK Electrical, Inc. is an electrical engineering company located in Reno, NV and Denver, CO.
-Our electrical design consultants have a profound commitment to innovative electrical designs and focus on client objectives for various electrical design jobs.
+PK Electrical, Inc. is an electrical engineering and low voltage design firm located in Reno, NV and Denver, CO.
+Our engineers and electrical designers are committed to innovative electrical design and focusing on client objectives.
 If you are interested in learning more about PK Electrical and their contributions to many other electrical engineering projects, check out our website or give us a call.